naufalmohamed/pyrummy/README.md

 ## Installation
 1. Make sure you have Python 3 installed on your system.
 If not, you can download it from [here](https://www.python.org/downloads/).
-2. Clone this repository to your local machine:
+2. Clone this repository to your local machine.
 3. Run console.py

 ## Contributing